Archive-DSI-321/readme/README.md

 If you can't see the course-archive repo, you're not a member yet.
-If you need to be added, send me your github username:
+Send me your github username:

 * rgscha02@gmail.com <br />
 * www.linkedin.com/in/rowanschaefer <br />